Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 Literature

-• Kanchi has been a prominent center of Sanskrit since ancient times.
+• Kanchi has been a prominent centre of Sanskrit since ancient times.

 • The author of the poem “Kirataryunyam” was a court poet of Simhavishnu.